Arista

 What is humidity and why is it worse in the summer?

-Humidity is simply water in the air in a gaseous state.
-There are a number of ways to measure humidity, but the one most of us are concerned about is relative humidity, which is expressed as a percentage.
-A higher percentage means more water in the air; most of us start to feel uncomfortable when the relative humidity gets above 55 to 60 percent.
+Humidity is simply water in the air.
+Relative humidity is expressed as a percentage.
+A higher percentage means more water in the air.
+Most of us start to feel uncomfortable when the relative humidity gets above 55 to 60 percent.

 Why does a high summer humidity level make us more uncomfortable?
 Because humidity slows the evaporation of sweat from the skin, which is how we regulate body temperature.
 As temperatures get higher in the summer, we perspire more and that sweat does not evaporate as readily, so we feel hot and sticky.